-(iii) The PM CPMS must have a documented detection limit of 0.5 milligram per actual cubic meter, or less.
+(iii) The PM CPMS must be capable of detecting and responding to PM concentrations of no greater than 0.5 milligram per actual cubic meter.

 (2) For a new unit, complete the initial performance evaluation no later than July 30, 2013, or 180 days after the date of initial startup, whichever is later.
 For an existing unit, complete the initial performance evaluation no later than July 29, 2016.